 - Also, we chose Grace Fellowship Church in Bremen, Indiana as our home church.

-- I relaunched this website along with my Sunday Letters in October 2019.
+- I relaunched this website along with Sunday Manuscripts in March 2020.

 What else would you like to know about me?